Procedures for medicine in school – November 2021

 - The medicine container should be collected by an adult from the main school office at the end of the day.

-- If a pupil has a regular medical requirement which necessitates medicine being kept in school, this should be discussed with Nikki Upton, our Family Liaison Officer who holds a Level 2 qualification for The Management of Medication in Educational or Childcare Settings.
+- If a pupil has a regular medical requirement which necessitates medicine being kept in school, this should be discussed with Nikki Upton, our Family Liaison Officer (FLO) who holds a Level 2 qualification for The Management of Medication in Educational or Childcare Settings.
 A protocol will be drawn up in consultation with the pupil’s parent/guardian.
 All staff concerned will be made aware and given appropriate training where necessary.

 Medical Information for Parents